Minted Mushy Peas & The New Green Toast

 Mushy peas are one of my all-time favourite comfort foods.
 Typically served with the classic fried fish and chips, this dish is not only FAR healthier but also, perhaps surprisingly, even more delicious!

-I like to use a hearty, grainy toast for this recipe, but serve it on whatever bread you fancy – just make sure you give this new “Green Toast” a try!
+I like to use a hearty wholesome sourdough toast for this recipe, but serve it on whatever bread you fancy – just make sure you give this new “Green Toast” a try!

-I love this dish for brunch or lunch (perhaps paired with some soup), but if you cut your toast into quarters or use smaller baguette shaped pieces, you’ve got a quick, easy, and impressive appetiser on your hands, too.
+I love this dish for brunch or lunch (perhaps paired with some soup), but if you use smaller baguette shaped pieces, you’ve got a quick, easy, and impressive appetiser on your hands, too.

 Apart from its delicious taste, this Minted Mushy Pea Dip also has nutritional benefits to match: